Penny Hardaway: College career

 At Memphis State University (now the University of Memphis), Hardaway had to sit out the 1990–91 season with the Memphis State Tigers due to being academically ineligible according to the Proposition 48 regulation.
-His grades were so low that he was admitted to the University on a special exemption from University President Thomas G. Carpenter.
+His grades were so low that he was admitted to the university on a special exemption from University President Thomas G. Carpenter.
 He took the ACT five times with a maximum score of 17.2, with 17.5 being required to be eligible to play in college.

 While he was sitting out, Hardaway was robbed at gunpoint outside his cousin LaMarcus Golden's house and was shot in his foot by a stray bullet, putting his career in jeopardy.
-After he was inspired to do better in life and to accomplish more, he made the Dean's List with a 3.4 grade-point average as an education major.
+He returned to school while rehabbing his foot when the bullet was removed; that year, he made the Dean's List.

 In the summer of 1992 Hardaway was selected to the 1992 USA Basketball Developmental Team that scrimmaged daily against the 1992 Olympic Team.
 Hardaway was teammates with Chris Webber, Bobby Hurley, Jamal Mashburn, Rodney Rogers, Eric Montross, Grant Hill, and Allan Houston.

 Hardaway returned for his junior season (1992–93) and bettered his numbers from the previous season.
 He averaged 22.8 ppg, 8.5 rpg, 6.4 apg, 2.4 spg, and 1.2 bpg.
 He accumulated two triple doubles.
 He was again named an All-American.
 He also was a finalist for the Naismith College Player of the Year and the John R. Wooden Award that are annually given the most outstanding player in college basketball.

 Hardaway achieved a 3.4 cumulative GPA, but passed up his senior season to enter the 1993 NBA Draft.
 In 1994, Memphis State retired his jersey number, 25, Hardaway's number while playing for the Tigers.
 He returned to the University of Memphis in May 2003 and graduated with a bachelor's degree in professional studies, ten years after leaving school early to turn pro.

 Hardaway was named #5 on the list of top 100 modern college point guards by collegehoopsnet.com.
 Additionally, he was a leading vote getter on ESPN Conference USA Silver Anniversary Team.